drjingma/microGraph/README.md

 # microGraph
 Graphical models for microbiome data

+ * Note display below is not optimized for LaTeX code.
+You may find it easier to view it in RStudio viewer panel.

  * Set the number of variables $p=200$ and vary the sample size $n=100,200,500$.

  * Run both null model (a. shuffle an available dataset, e.g. amgut1.filt from *SpiecEasi* package; b. generate from Dirichlet Multinomial) and parametric/alternative model (a. a log-normal distribution; b. generative copula model used in SPIEC-EASI).